Looking for the best bed bug heaters in 2018?

 The ZappBugg Oven 2 is a portable heater designed to eliminate bed bugs from clothes and other possessions.
 The device can be folded flat and unfolds to form a large box sealed with a zipper.
 The patented design keeps heat inside and has two 1500 watt heaters.

-Since the heater can be brought to different locations, I recommend the product to travelers.
+Since the heater can be brought to different locations, we recommend the product to travelers.
 However, due to its power requirements, it works best for people who can plug it into powder at home.

 The ZappBug Heater is one of the smaller, more portable bed bug eliminators on the market.
 It measures 23 in.
 X 37.5 in.
 X 23 in. and can be folded flat for easy storage and portability.